 Separated at Birth

+Natural behaviors of cows include suckling milk from their mother for about a year and accompanying their mother for several more years.
 Veal calves will be separated from their mothers very shortly after birth, perhaps only getting one drink from their mother’s udder for important antibodies.
 Some bob veal is removed from the mother immediately after birth to be shot.
 The process of separating a calf and mother is a highly traumatic one for both individuals.

 Abnormal Gut Development

 Veal calves tend to be fed a milk substitute that contains insufficient amounts of nutrients, and particularly lacks iron.
-This leads to abnormal gut development in the animals, as their insufficient diet causes them to have chronic diarrhea.
-The lack of iron also causes the calves to suffer from anemia, which gives the animals their prized white flesh whilst making the calves lethargic, weak and unwell.
+This leads to abnormal gut development in the animals, as this diet causes them to have chronic diarrhea.
+The lack of iron also causes the calves to suffer from anemia, which gives the animals their prized white flesh while making the calves lethargic, weak and unwell.
 The veal industry purposefully breeds these animals to suffer perpetual illness and malnourishment, a practice which can only be called “cruel.”

 Comprehensive scientific evidence shows that calves experience significant stress when handled and transported, particularly over long distances.
 Young calves are badly adapted to long journeys due to their underdeveloped immune and stress response systems.
-Long transport journeys for calves can result in anywhere between 1 and 23 percent mortality in a given group, from factors like diarrhea, exhaustion, and exposure to heat or cold.
+Long transport journeys for calves can result in anywhere between 1 and 23 percent mortality in a given group, from factors like diarrhea, exhaustion and exposure to heat or cold.

 Cruelty to Calves